 Inner layers of the edge connectors have to be free of copper.
 Otherwise, the process of beveling the contacts might expose the copper.

-Except for flexible PCBs, when plating on both sides of a PCB, the minimum separating distance between the upper and the lower layers of the PCB is supposed to be 150mm.
+Except for flexible PCBs, when plating on both sides of a PCB, the minimum separating distance between the upper and lower PCB layers is supposed to be 150mm.

 What is PCB Gold Finger Window？

-In general PCB Manufacturing process, the gold finger is made by “opening window,” that is, there is no anti welding (green paint) between its pads, to avoid the anti welding falling off caused by long-term plugging and plugging, which will affect the quality of the product itself.
-Besides, window opening has a standard function, which can increase the thickness of copper foil in the later stage of tin ironing to facilitate excessive current, which is more common in the power board and motor control board.
+In general PCB Manufacturing process, the gold finger is made by “opening window.”
+It means that there is no anti welding (green paint) between its pads to avoid the anti-welding falling off caused by long-term plugging and plugging, which will affect the quality of the product itself.
+Besides, window opening has a standard function, increasing the thickness of copper foil in the later stage of tin ironing to facilitate excessive current, which is more common in the power board and motor control board.

 How to realize the PCB window?
-Take Altium designer 10, for example, if you want to open a window on the top layer, you only need to place the same line as the wire on the top solver layer.
-Similarly, if you want to open a window on the bottom layer, you only need to place the line on the bottom layer.
+Take Altium designer 10, for example.
+If you want to open a window on the top layer, you only need to place the same line as the top solver layer wire.
+Similarly, if you’re going to open a window on the bottom layer, you only need to place the line on the bottom layer.

 But there are exceptions.
 If it is a general SMD (one of the SMT components), it is necessary to avoid this problem.
 In PCB layout design, pad spacing should be increased, or pad size should be reduced.
 However, because the PCB media layer itself has the property of non-tin affinity, it can block the bridge initially, so in principle, it will not cause short circuit problems.